sulhi99/Quiz-3/README.md

 - A class is a template definition of the method and variable in a particular kind of object .
 A class consists of properties and method definitions.

 ### 5. What is the difference between a class and an instance?
--A class acts as a blueprint of an object or instance.
+- A class acts as a blueprint of an object or instance.
 A class defines the properties and methods of an object or instance while the instance is the object of a class created to be used in a program.

 ### 6. Change the declaration of the instance variable age of Animal to a class variable using static, in this way:
 ### public static int age;